 The world is flat for the private funds industry – which is why offshore financial centers are competing for market share in new lands.

-Sometime in late 2013, Guernsey Finance plans to send a team of local regulators, policymakers and funds experts to China to see what opportunities exist there for the island’s finance industry.
-The trip follows similar visits to Brazil and Moscow, where Guernsey officials discussed how its long-established funds regime might service the growing population of fund managers in Latin America, Russia and elsewhere.
+To get a better sense of what’s happening, earlier this month Guernsey Finance sent a team of local regulators, policymakers and funds experts to China to see what opportunities exist there for the island’s finance industry.
+The trip followed similar visits to Brazil and Moscow, where Guernsey officials discussed how its long-established funds regime might service the growing population of fund managers in Latin America, Russia and elsewhere.

-Keen not to sacrifice any tax revenue, onshore governments are competing for fund managers’ attention as well: Shanghai recently sent a delegation to Greenwich, Connecticut to learn how the city developed its fund sector.
+But ultimately, that competition should result in more sophisticated fund regimes for GPs across the globe.
+Indeed, keen not to lose tax revenue, onshore governments are competing for fund managers’ attention as well: Shanghai recently sent a delegation to Greenwich, Connecticut to learn how the city developed its fund sector.
 Learning best practices developed over decades in the West is one reason why places like China and Brazil are welcoming delegates from offshore domiciles.

 It’s impossible to say what types of legal, tax and regulatory rules will emerge for GPs in countries with still nascent private equity industries.
 But the fact that places like Cayman, Jersey and other popular private equity domiciles with sophisticated fund regimes in place are travelling the world to show how it can be done is a promising sign.

 For more on private equity domiciles, and the factors to consider when choosing a locale for your next fund, be sure to read the November edition of PE Manager, which includes our annual Fund Domiciles Guide.